WDD 330: Web Frontend Development II

 Handling the Unhappy Path 😢

-The last thing we need to do is to handle the few last errors the user might get.
+The last thing you need to do is to handle the few last errors the user might get.
 We want to stay on the checkout form page so the user does not lose what they have already entered and so they can know what went wrong and fix it if possible.
 So a popup message would be appropriate here.

 'popup' does not refer to an alert.
 We want something much less intrusive that will not hijack the UI.